 This again extends right back to the beginning of the relationship when you first welcome them onboard.
 Warm them up with an intro email.
 Use automation to slowly drip feed them information and relevant offers before going for the most important click-through of them all.

 They’ll bite, eventually, but don’t expect overnight miracles.

 Blanket sending is a bad idea in email marketing.
 How can you be sure the same message will have the same effect on all of your subscribers?

-By instead segmenting your subscribers based on their demographics and past interactions with your business, you’ll be able to send personalised emails that contain links to your website which really mean something to the recipient.
+Segment your subscribers based on their demographics and past interactions with your business.
+You’ll be able to send personalised emails containing links to your website.
+This will really mean something to the recipient.

 And finally… don’t forget to test

 If your click-through rate was higher than your web analytics suggest, something might be wrong.